ChronicledMonocle/chrome-kiosk-testing-app/README.md

 new window requests, and other stuff properly from there.
 I recommend using a combination of Google Sites and Google Forms for assessments, if you're a Apps for Education organization.

-This is a version 0.1 of this application and more features such as a restart button, ChromeVox support, and much more are planned.
+This is a version 0.2 of this application and more features such as a TTS support, ChromeVox support, and much more are planned.